DjangoGirls/tutorial/try_python/README.md

     >>> 2 + 3
     5

 Nice!
 See how the answer popped out?
-Python knows some math.
+Python knows math!
 You could try other commands like:
 - `4 * 5`
 - `5 - 1`
 - `40 / 2`

 Have fun with this for a little while and then get back here :)

 As you can see, Python is a great calculator.
-If you're wonder what alse you can do...
+If you're wonder what else you can do...

 ## Strings